alexmnotfound/efigueiras/README.md

-# Camila Palacios - Coach Ontológica Website
+# Estefanía Figueiras - Coach Ontológica Website

-A professional website for Camila Palacios, an Ontological Coach, featuring a modern design and bilingual support (Spanish/English).
+A professional website for Estefanía Figueiras, an Ontological Coach, featuring a modern design and bilingual support (Spanish/English).

 ## Features